hoangduytran/blender-manual/manual/files/import_export/usd.rst

    Scale for the intensity of imported lights.

 Custom Properties
-   Behavior when importing USD attributes as :doc:`Custom Properties <files-data_blocks-custom-properties>`.
+   Behavior when importing USD attributes as :ref:`Custom Properties <files-data_blocks-custom-properties>`.

    :None: Does not import USD custom attributes.
    :User: